 Abraham Ziegler and other Mennonites then moved in with large families and family trees as complicated as Einstein formulas.

-Zanella Mining, West Sunbury PA
+VISIT/SHOP: Zanella Milling, West Sunbury

 This is not a “tourist trap” – or tourist stop of any kind.
-But out of town visitors are curious, and so the amiable Zanella men (John, Matt and Mark) are happy to comply.
+But out of town visitors are curious, and so the amiable Zanella Milling men (John, Matt and Mark) are happy to comply.

 Show up and if you want a tour (and you should, for a step back in time), expect to get dirty.
 This Hardware Store/Animal Feed/Flour Mill, is in its original 1898 mill building.
 Surprisingly, some of its original machinery, still churns out grains and flours the old-fashioned way.